 Advice for retailers and designers

 Manufacturers provided some tips for retailers and designers interested in selling more UV products.
-“We’ve all invested a lot in our homes, from hardwood floors to furnishings, artwork and paint finishes,” says Newby.
+“We’ve all invested a lot in our homes, from hardwood floors to furnishings, artwork, and paint finishes,” says Newby.
 “Controlling UV extends the life and beauty of all of the layers of our design, protecting our investment.
 And that pales in comparison to protecting your skin and eyesight.
 Making the UV protection of solar shades part of your home is a wise investment that goes beyond a shade in the window.”
 Convey to customers that sun-shading products provide the perfect solution to maximize

 personal and property protection while maintaining beloved views.

 “Highlight the broad range of added benefits that consumers may not be aware of,” says Strickland.
-“Beyond managing solar heat and glare, solar shades can protect against the growth of bacteria, mold
+“Beyond managing solar heat and glare, solar shades can protect against the growth of bacteria, mold,

 and mildew to maintain cleaner shades, incorporate sustainability features such as bio-based ingredients and recyclability, protect interior surfaces from damaging UV while allowing outward views, and provide a level of durability and an ease of maintenance rarely found in window treatments.”
+The concern of mold is not a new one, with many homeowners potentially having to seek out a company that offers Mold Remediation Services to help them tackle the problem of mold that has started to grow in areas of their homes.
+Having specialized solar shades may be a good option for homeowners if this is a regular concern for them.

-Gain at least a basic understanding of how solar fabrics work so you can offer some recommendations to clients based on the direction of their windows, their desire for privacy and other considerations.
+Gain at least a basic understanding of how solar fabrics work so you can offer some recommendations to clients based on the direction of their windows, their desire for privacy, and other considerations.
 “Light colors, such as white, reflect solar energy away from interior spaces and transmit diffused natural light toward the interior,” says Nelson.
 “Due to high reflectivity, light colors will limit outward views.
 Dark colors, such as black, absorb solar heat and light for significant glare reduction and excellent outward views.
 Solar heat gain is not as significant with dark colors.”

 Keep in mind that solar fabrics can provide a solution to people looking for exterior window coverings as well.
 “One of the great benefits of Soltis screens is they can be used both indoor and outdoor for a cohesive look throughout the building,” says Willson.